 Storage Ottomans

 A storage ottoman can serve as a footrest, a guest seat, and a storage bin.
-Lift the lid, and you have a perfect spot for bulky items like blankets, extra cables, or old notebooks you aren't ready to throw away.
-It softens the look of an office, adding a cozy element while hiding clutter.
-Place one in the corner or under a window to create a reading nook that secretly holds half your office supplies.
+Lift the lid, and you have a perfect spot for bulky items like blankets, extra cables, or old notebooks.

 Bookshelves with Doors

-Open bookshelves are great for display, but they can look messy if they are stuffed with random items.
-A bookshelf that has cabinet doors on the bottom half offers the best of both worlds.
-Display your nice books and awards on the open top shelves.
-Hide your ugly binders, printer ink, and stacks of paper behind the closed doors below.
-This combination keeps the room looking curated and tidy while providing serious storage capacity.
+A bookshelf with cabinet doors on the bottom half offers the best of both worlds.
+Display your nice books and photos on the open top shelves, and hide your ugly binders and stacks of paper behind the closed doors below.

 Drawer Dividers

+Without dividers, every drawer becomes a junk drawer within a week.
 Adjustable plastic or bamboo dividers let you section off a drawer to fit exactly what you own.
-You can create a long, narrow slot for rulers and a small, square slot for paperclips.
-Every item gets a specific parking spot.
-When you open the drawer, you can see everything at a glance.
-You stop buying duplicates of things you already have because nothing is buried at the bottom.
+You can create a long slot for rulers and a small square slot for paperclips.
+When you open the drawer, you see everything at a glance.

 Digital Storage

 The best way to organize paper is to get rid of it.
-Reducing the amount of physical stuff you have to store makes all other storage solutions more effective.
+Reducing the physical stuff you have to store makes all other storage solutions more effective.

 Scanners and Shredders

 A reliable scanner is a powerful storage tool.
-Scan receipts, business cards, and notes immediately, then save them to the cloud.
-Once the digital copy is safe, feed the physical copy into a shredder.
-This drastically reduces the need for filing cabinets and binders.
-Keep a small shredder near your desk so you can destroy unnecessary paper the moment it arrives.
-This prevents piles from forming in the first place.
+Scan receipts and notes immediately, save them to the cloud, and then feed the physical copy into a shredder.
+This drastically reduces the need for filing cabinets.